GravityCY/CustomDurability/README.md

 # 💪 Custom Durability
-A Fabric Mod that allows for changing the durabilities of all items
+A Fabric Mod that allows for changing the durabilities of all items.

 # 🌐 Overview
-Change any item's durability using an In-Game Config, with a Command or through the Config File!
+Change any item's durability using the Config Screen or with a Command!\

+Should work on Integrated Servers and Dedicated Servers.\
+Requires [YACL](https://modrinth.com/mod/yacl), [FAPI](https://modrinth.com/mod/fabric-api), and optionally [Mod Menu](https://modrinth.com/mod/modmenu) (for the config screen)\
+Need on Client: ✅  Need on Server: ✅

+**Haven't tested modded items, I'm mainly just targetting this mod for Vanilla, since it's what I wanted... it probably? should? work with modded items?**

 ![Sample](https://i.imgur.com/EcObE6G.png)

-***
 ## 🔧 Config Screen
 Currently the way you declare an item's durability through the config screen is by typing it's id (or item tag) and then the durability with a semicolon in between them. \
 Eg. `minecraft:wooden_pickaxe;100` or `wooden_pickaxe;100`